triton-inference-server/client/README.md

 #### ORCA Header Metrics

 In an effort to allow quick, on-demand metric retrieval for external load balancers such as the [Kubernetes Inference Gateway API](https://gateway-api-inference-extension.sigs.k8s.io/), Triton can include live KV-cache utilization and capacity metrics in the HTTP response header when processing inference requests.
-The motivation behind this method was to simplify the pipeline of metric scraping by not requiring seperate service to hit the metrics endpoint, instead simply including a request header asking for metrics of a certain format in the response.
+The motivation behind this method was to simplify the pipeline of metric scraping by not requiring separate service to hit the metrics endpoint, instead simply including a request header asking for metrics of a certain format in the response.

 To use ORCA header metrics, Triton must be using the [TensorRT-LLM backend](https://github.com/triton-inference-server/tensorrtllm_backend) that exposes KV-cache metrics, and the HTTP inference request must include a header named `endpoint-load-metrics-format` with a value equal to one of the valid formats: